PureStorage-OpenConnect/fusion-python-sdk/docs/index.rst

   How to get the source code, and how to build or install the python package.

 :doc:`quick_start`
-  A quick start guide for the REST client.
+  A quick start guide for the Fusion Python SDK.

 :doc:`api`
-  A glossary of all exposed REST client APIs.
+  A glossary of all exposed Fusion APIs.

 Community